yashtayal3010/music_App/README.md

 # music_App
-It is a soptify clone app with crud functionality
+It is a spotify clone app with crud functionality